joostlek/home-assistant.io/source/_integrations/switchbot.markdown

 Device names configured in the SwitchBot app are not transferred into Home Assistant.

+### Battery level

+Due to firmware limitations, early models such as **Lock** and **Lock Lite** report the battery level in coarse ranges rather than an exact value:

+- < 10 %  → 10
+- 10 % – 20 % → 20
+- 20 % – 60 % → 60
+- ≥ 60 % → 100

+Refer to the latest version of the [OpenAPI doc](https://github.com/OpenWonderLabs/SwitchBotAPI) for precise definitions.

 ### Lock state

 The integration currently only uses the primary lock state; in dual lock mode, not all things might work properly.

+### Vacuum state

+For robot vacuum K10+ and K10+ Pro, due to firmware implementation, it only returns these states, `cleaning` and `docked`

 ## Troubleshooting